lsbardel/python-stdnet/README.rst

 Requirements
 =================
+* Python 2.6 or above, including Python 3 series.
+* Optional Cython_ for faster redis protocol parser.
 * You need access to a Redis_ server.
-* Python 2.6 or above, including Python 3 series.

 Installing
 ================================